smartdevicelink/sdl_evolution/proposals/NNNN-allows-navigation-apps-to-access-information-about-Wi-Fi-networks.md

 https://github.com/smartdevicelink/sdl_java_suite/issues/1236

-To fix these issues, navigation apps need to access information about Wi-Fi networks.
+To fix these issues, navigation apps need to access information about WiFi networks.

 It would help SDL greatly improve the user experience on VideoStreaming via BT+Wi-Fi.